Joystream/joystream/devops/infrastructure/node-network/README.md

    Run `pulumi up -y` to update the Caddy config

+1. You can now access the endpoints using `pulumi stack output endpoint1` or `pulumi stack output endpoint2`

+   The wp-rpc endpoint is `https://<ENDPOINT>/ws-rpc` and http-rpc endpoint is `https://<ENDPOINT>/http-rpc`

 1. Access the Kubernetes Cluster using `kubectl`

    To access your new Kubernetes cluster using `kubectl`, we need to set up the